Rab'-e Rashidi

 The foundation document of the complex survives, dated August 1307, and gives a detailed picture of how the complex was supposed to function.
 There are later appendices, and the site may well have been functioning before 1307.
-There was provision for over 100 employees, about a quarter labourers and the rest skilled professionals, as well as 220 slaves.
+There was provision for over 100 employees, about a quarter of them labourers and the rest skilled professionals, as well as 220 slaves.
 There was also provision for salaried students.
-In addition to all these the complex held a workshop for the production of books, where the early manuscripts of the Jami' al-tawarikh, and in the 1330s probably the Great Mongol Shahnameh were produced.
+In addition to all these the complex held a workshop for the production of books, where the early manuscripts of the Jami' al-tawarikh, and in the 1330s probably the Great Mongol Shahnameh, were produced.

 The site had fallen into ruin when Shah Abbas chose it for a fort, including the governor's palace.
-By the end of the 17th century these buildings too were in ruins, as a traveller reported.
-Only a small part of the ruined establishment remains standing with most of its remaining structures perhaps under the ground.
-Archaeologists are excavating and studying the large complex.
+By the end of the 17th century these buildings, too, were in ruins, as a traveller reported.
+Only a small part of the ruined establishment remains standing, with most of its remaining structures perhaps underground.
+Archaeologists continue to excavate and study the large complex.